 The plot involves some sort of undead eunuch trying to set up an Emperor for China by kidnapping a bunch of babies.
 He's coercing Invisible Woman (Michelle Yeoh) to do his evil bidding, and is opposed by straight-laced superhero Wonder Woman (Anita Mui) and fun-loving mercenary Thief Catcher (Maggie Cheung).
 As the title of the movie implies, the Invisible Woman may have a change of heart at some point.

-It just doesn't ever breathe.
+It just doesn't ever pause to catch a breath.
 Everything is always dialed up to eleven; the constant barrage of heightened drama gets tiring, and the lack of anything substantive to latch onto -and the sense that the writer (Sandy Shaw) is just making it up as she goes along- makes it almost impossible to care about any of the events or characters.
 Even when it's a cute, doomed baby.

 Mui and Yeoh unfortunately don't get to do a lot with their characters - Mui is the earnest, glamorous, properly heroic one, and Yeoh gets the lion's share of all the angsty melodrama.
 They both look amazing, though.
-Cheung steals the movie as the sassy one - bad news is that she gets most of the shitty comedy bits, but she's also the only one that seems like she's having any fun and gets the coolest outfit and stunts.
+Cheung plays the sassy one - bad news is that she gets most of the shitty comedy bits, but at least she looks like she's having fun.

 The film is directed by Johnnie To, but this is a very, very different To than the one who'll eventually direct Election or The Mission; here he just piles on the scenes without any concern for pacing or coherence.
-It looks pretty good, though, if you can get over the overtly campy tone.
-There's ample warning as the movie opens with a reference to the sixties batman series.
+It looks great, if you can get over the overtly campy tone.
+At least there's ample warning as the movie opens with a reference to the sixties batman series.

 And there's a lot of cool stuff.
 There's a bit where a motorcycle is driven off a wall and hurled, spinning horizontally, at a bad guy wielding a weapon straight out of Master of the Flying Guillotine.
 The villain's final form is an organic take on The Terminator's skeletal robot, one that opens its ribcage, traps Michelle Yeoh in it, and then puppeteers her to fight her teammates.

-The action is good, but except for a couple of fights it's the slightly less-exciting style of Hong Kong fights: pirouettes and twirly acrobatics rather than intricate combat, with a focus on things looking cool and fast, not so much on detail.
+The action is good, but except for a couple of fights it's the less exciting style of Hong Kong fights: pirouettes and twirly acrobatics rather than intricate combat, with a focus on things looking cool and fast, not so much on detail.
 Lots and lots of wire-assisted stunts, a lot of which look pretty silly but are a lot of fun.

-It's batshit crazy in a way that works for it just as much as it works against it; I still like it, but it's a hard movie to recommend.
-Hopefully these semi-coherent ramblings may give you an idea as to whether it's your sort of thing.
+It's completely nuts in a way that works for it just as much as it works against it; I still like it a lot, but it's a hard movie to recommend to people who aren't used to this sort of thing.

 No comments: